PolymeshAssociation/signing-managers/CONTRIBUTING.md

 ## Commits

 This repo uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 For automated release versions to work properly, commits must have the affected package name as a scope.
 For example, if adding a new feature to the `local-signing-manager` package, the commit message should be `feat(local-signing-manager): sign raw messages`.
-Commits that affect more than one package can use `*` as a scope.
+Commits that affect all packages can use `*` as a scope.

 In order to ensure commits are properly formatted, we use husky to hijack the `git commit` command, so that it launches the commitizen CLI.
 Additionally, commit messages are validated with commitlint.